ChimeraZen/zenchi-github-readme/README.md

 &nbsp;
 ### Installation
-1. Navigate to your app directory and install the ZenChi Apps package using:
+1. Navigate to your app directory and install the ZenChi GitHub Readme package using:
 ```
 npm i zenchi-github-readme
 ```
-2. Once installed, ZenChi components can be imported using this syntax and replacing `component_name` with the required component:
+2. Once installed, ZenChi components can be imported using this syntax:
 ```
-import <GitHubReadme file={raw_github_file_as_string} /> from 'github-readme'
+import <GitHubReadme file={raw-github-file-as-string} /> from 'github-readme'
 ```
 &nbsp;
 ### Updating